osrf/gazebo_design/model_editor/model_editor.md

 **Main Model Editor components**

 * Model Creator
-    * adds `Parts` to the scene.
-Parts are essentially links in the gazebo language.
-Supported parts include simple shapes and custom meshes.
+    * adds `Links` to the scene.
+A link is also referred to as a `Part` of a model.
+Supported links include simple shapes and custom meshes.
     * generates and saves the final model SDF.
 * Joint Creator
     * creates `Joints` between parts.
 Supported joint types include revolute,